davidrg/ckwin/README.md

-From 2013 until August 2024 this project was developed under the name *C-Kermit for Windows* but the decision has been made to switch back to the original name, Kermit 95, for the next release (beta 7) to reduce confusion (plus it's a shorter name and works better on OS/2).
+From 2013 until August 2024 this project was developed under the name *C-Kermit for Windows* but the decision has been made to switch back to the original name, Kermit 95, starting with beta 7 to reduce confusion (plus it's a shorter name and works better on OS/2).
 While the name may have changed, it's still the same program